Kremlin can be compared to Hermitage in St Petersburg, which would still not be that popular on a St Petersburg city tour as Kremlin in Moscow.

 - 20 towers: Taynitskaya, Beklemishevskaya, Annunciation, Vodovzvodnaya, Peter Tower, Borovitskaya, First Nameless, The Second Nameless, Constantine and Helen, Nicholas, Spassky, Corner Arsenal, Nabatnaya, Senate, Middle Arsenal, Armory, Commandant, Trinity, Royal and Kutafiya.

-- And, of course, legendary Tsar Cannon and Tsar Bell.
+- And, of course, the legendary Tsar Cannon and Tsar Bell.

 The Kremlin complex serves as the official residence of the President of the Russian Federation.